London Grid for Learning: Governance

 The Trust is a charitable company limited by guarantee, and all 33 London Councils collectively own and share in its governance.
 The executive board of trustees is composed of representative directors of children's services and local authority officers responsible for the implementation of ICT in schools.

 Local authorities are closely engaged in the work of the LGfL through regular meetings attended by representatives from all member authorities.
 The various decisions and activities undertaken by the Trust are guided by the work of nine groups made up of representatives from the LEAs, most notably the executive, editorial and E-safety board, and the technical steering group.

 The day-to-day operation of the company is the responsibility of the Chief Executive who is accountable to the executive board and other boards.

-The inaugural Chief Executive of LGfL is Brian Durrant, who in July 2015 announced he would retire the following year.
+The inaugural Chief Executive of LGfL was Brian Durrant, who in July 2015 announced he would retire the following year and was succeeded as CEO by John Jackson.